sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

-## Write the bitcoin Smart Contract
+## Write a Smart Contract

 Now, the fun part!
-Let's write our bitcoin smart contract: `contracts/demo.ts`.
+Let's write our smart contract: `contracts/demo.ts`.
 A final version of what we're writing can be found [here](https://github.com/sCrypt-Inc/scrypt-ts-example/blob/master/contracts/demo.ts).

 First, open `contracts/demo.ts` in your editor, then add the following at the top of the file: